 Ordinary people may or may not worry about asbestos.
 The standard advice to those with asbestos in their building is to leave it alone unless it is degraded and creating dust.
 Even then, the exposure is far short of that shown to cause disease in asbestos workers.
 But there's no sense in letting such a problem fester.

 Geologists don't worry about asbestos.
 The minerals they encounter in the field are harmless.

 PS: Workers who were exposed to lots of asbestos dust for many years have a small, but statistically significant extra risk of lung cancer if they smoke.
-The Memorial Sloan-Kettering Cancer Center has a form that calculates that risk.
+The Memorial Sloan-Kettering Cancer Center has a tool that calculates that risk.
 Plug in some numbers and see the difference asbestos makes.